Irrelon/ForerunnerDB/readme.md

 * $isolated

 #### Scheduled Features - 1.2.7
-* Rewritten data propagation system
+* Rewritten data propagation system - COMPLETE
 * Added new class "Overview" to allow data-binding against auto-propagated map-reduce data
 * Remove iOS from this repo, add to its own
 * Remove server from this repo, add to its own